FS > M.A.Y.B.E.

 You got this—don’t give up.
 If you can perceive, you can reflect.
 If you can reflect, you can learn.
 If you can learn, you can grow.
 If you can grow, you can change.
 If you can change, you can build new success on top of stalls, failures, and regrets.
 You probably have no idea how awesome your life is about to be.

-Filed in: Control /110/ | Interests /111/ | Therapeutic Practice /144/ | Productivity /119/ | Energy /120/
+Filed in: Interests /111/ | Control /110/ | Productivity /119/ | Energy /120/ | Therapeutic Practice /144/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Eiem."
-Pretty sure it has to do with poor handshakes.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Miaratber."
+Which I believe is a term used when speaking about productivity methods.